Learn-For-Cause/Forum-Thread/README.md

 - Once that finshes, the project is ready to go :)
 - Start the web page and server by typing `npm start` into terminal.
 - The site is now available at <http://localhost:8080/>

+# Wire Frame of Discuss-Thread

+Before contributing go through the wire frame of Discuss-Thread and raise comments if you have any quaries, visit the Wire Frame [here](https://wireframepro.mockflow.com/view/Mc96bf38ae0b915aea8bf416364d60fab1620850361205)!

 # Contributing to Discuss-Thread